gkjpettet/PreferencesKit/README.md

 A Xojo module for saving and loading application preferences.

 ## About
 This class is inspired by [Javier Menendez's preferences example][javier] and [Paul Lefebvre's blog post][paul].
 It provides a robust cross-platform way to save and load preferences using a JSON file.
+It is fully API 2.0 compliant.

 ## Installation
 Simply copy the `PreferencesKit` module into any Xojo project (console, desktop, iOS).